JoshYoder1/CS121FINAL/README.md

 # CS121FINAL
-## Description
+## Use-Case
-A tool to help plan musical tours/events
+A tool to help plan musical tours/events for Artists and Bands in the Indiana area.